 The “Circle of Life Quiz” is a personal development tool designed to provide a visual representation of how balanced your life is.
 It breaks life into three simple pieces for evaluation (work, family, self).
 I liken it to training for a triathlon – in order to achieve the best overall performance, you must equally balance the time and energy you spend training for each event (swim, bike, run).

-Top 15 Work/Life Balance Solutions by Mike Mulkey
+Top 15 Work/Life Integration Solutions by Mike Mulkey

 Heaven by Randy Alcorn

 I’ve made my case for this book in my post “Begin with the End in Mind“.
 Simply wonderful.
 In the words of Stu Weber (stated on the front cover):

 “Other than the Bible itself, this may well be the single most life-changing book you’ll ever read.”

 This book was made into a movie in 2017, and I highly recommend both if you have any questions about the historical reliability of the New Testament, and/or claims made by Jesus Christ.
 Lee Strobel was a self-proclaimed atheist when he began investigating the Biblical claims about Christ after his wife’s conversion.

 “A Life God Rewards, Why Everything You Do Today Matters Forever” by Bruce Wilkinson

 Wilkinson connects the dots between what you are doing today and what you will experience after you die.
 It is a quick read and guaranteed to get you thinking more about how what you do today really matters.
 Forever!